cwhuang1997/mips-5stage-pipelined-processor/README.md

 The datapath follows a standard 5-stage MIPS pipeline architecture:

 - Pipeline registers: IF/ID, ID/EX, EX/MEM, MEM/WB
-- ALU used for arithmetic, logic, branch comparison, and address calculation
+- ALU used for arithmetic, logic and address calculation
 - Forwarding paths from EX/MEM and MEM/WB to EX stage
 - Hazard detection logic controls PC write, IF/ID write, and ID/EX flush
 - Branch resolution performed in the ID stage, with wrong-path instruction flush